2004 Haitian coup d'état: French and U.S. involvement

 In 2022, the French ambassador to Haiti at the time, Thierry Burkard, told The New York Times, that France and the United States had "effectively orchestrated "a coup" against Aristide by pressuring him to step down and taking him into exile".
 He stated French involvement was likely partly motivated by Aristide's call for reparations from France.
 Another French ambassador, Philippe Selz, told the paper that the decision "to extradite" President Aristide had been made in advance.
 In response to The New York Times reporting, James Brendan Foley, United States Ambassador to Haiti at the time of the coup, criticized the report's allegation that the U.S. had collaborated with France to overthrow Aristide, stating that "no evidence was presented in support of such a historically consequential claim".
 He called the claims by the French officials untrue, stating that it was never U.S. policy to remove Aristide.
 He said that Aristide had requested a U.S. rescue and that the decision to "dispatch a plane to carry him to safety" had been agreed upon following night-time discussions at the behest of Aristide.

 On 1 March 2004, US congresswoman Maxine Waters, along with Aristide family friend Randall Robinson, reported that Aristide had told them (using a smuggled cellular phone), that he had been forced to resign and abducted from the country by the United States.
 He said he had been held hostage by an armed military guard.

 Aristide later repeated the same thing, in an interview with Amy Goodman of Democracy Now! on 16 March.
 Goodman asked Aristide if he resigned, and President Aristide replied: "No, I didn't resign.
 What some people call 'resignation' is a 'new coup d'état,' or 'modern kidnapping.

-Many supporters of the Fanmi Lavalas party and Aristide, as well as some foreign supporters, denounced the rebellion as a foreign controlled coup d'état orchestrated by Canada, France and the United States (Goodman, et al., 2004) to remove a democratically elected president.
+Many supporters of the Fanmi Lavalas party and Aristide, as well as some foreign supporters, denounced the rebellion as a foreign controlled coup d'état orchestrated by Canada, France and the United States deletto remove a democratically elected president.
 Some have come forward to support his claim saying they witnessed him being escorted out by American soldiers at gunpoint.
+Economist Jeffrey Sachs wrote that "this U.S. administration froze all multilateral development assistance to Haiti ...
+U.S. officials surely knew that the aid embargo would mean a balance-of-payments crisis, a rise in inflation and a collapse of living standards, all of which fed the rebellion."

 Sources close to Aristide also claim the Bush administration blocked attempts to reinforce his bodyguards.
 The Steele Foundation, the San Francisco-based organization which supplied Aristide's bodyguards, declined to comment.

 According to a Washington Times article of April 2004: